Enhancing Architecture Frameworks by Including Modern Stakeholders and their Views/Viewpoints: Conclusion and future work

 \section{Conclusion and future work}

 In this paper, we have enhanced architecture frameworks to address ML-enabled software systems.
 We have identified the stakeholders who might have concerns with respect to the ML aspects, namely data scientists and data engineers.
-Moreover, we have proposed new architecture viewpoint categories (i.e., analytics modeling and analytics operations) as well as architecture views to frame and address the stakeholder concerns.
-In addition to the literature review, we have interviewed 4 subject matter experts and conducted an online survey with 121 participants (out of which 61 answered) to devise and validate the proposed framework.
+Moreover, we have proposed new architecture viewpoint categories (i.e., analytics modeling and analytics operations) as well as model kinds to support these viewpoints and their corresponding views.

-Further, we have focused on a specific group of complex systems, which can particularly benefit from the separation of concerns and the abstraction provided by architecture frameworks, namely Cyber-Physical Systems (CPS), especially smart (i.e., ML-enabled) CPSs.
-We have collected two sets of merit criteria that could determine the qualification and the quality of such systems, as well as the merit of modeling tools used for creating them.
-In total, we have proposed 52 merit criteria groups for the mentioned systems and tools.
-To this aim, we have conducted the literature review, used our own knowledge, and interviewed 12 other experts.

-The results of this study are expected to improve the effectiveness and increase the efficiency of software development projects, especially for ML-enabled CPSs, which require the communication and collaboration of various stakeholder groups with different backgrounds, concerns, metrics, and vocabularies from different domains, organizations, and regions.
-Objective measurement and validation of the intended performance leap would, however, require a thorough empirical, experimental study with practitioners working on specific case studies.
+The results of this study are expected to improve the effectiveness and increase the efficiency of software development projects involving ML-enabled systems, which require the communication and collaboration of various stakeholder groups with different backgrounds, concerns, metrics, and vocabularies from different domains, organizations, and regions.
+This expectation is based on the nature of the study, which reflects on the expert knowledge and insight as well as the state of practice in the respective fields.

 One limitation of the present study was the absence of particular groups of stakeholders, such as the operations team (see \cite{Lewis+2021}), the maintenance managers, and quality assurance engineers.
 The two latter items were suggested by our online survey participants.
 In the future, these and other stakeholder groups can be studied.
 Also, the enhancement of architecture frameworks for other sub-disciplines of Artificial Intelligence (AI) beyond ML should be helpful.
-Furthermore, one can try to prioritize the proposed merit criteria, for example, depending on the context and situation.
-In the present study, we have not set any order for them.
-Additionally, we have presented a specific grouping of the merit criteria based on our own ideas and the experts' feedback.
-However, future work may consider other variations for this classification.
-Last but not least, more concrete and measurable metrics and indicators for each of the merit criteria should be determined as part of future work.